crystalbit/push-to-spreadsheets/README.md

 # simple-google-spreadsheets
-Limited functionality google spreadsheets lib for JavaScript
+Limited functionality google spreadsheets lib for JavaScript and TypeScript

 # Instruction
 Package aim is to push data to a Google Spreadsheet you first need a service account.